Brian Laundrie’s Notebook Confession Is Filled With Self-Serving BS

-Recovered from the bottom of a Florida swamp in January, the public is finally able to see the eight-page confession Brian Laundrie scrawled in a notebook after he killed his girlfriend Gabby Petito during a cross-country road trip last year.
+Recovered from the bottom of a Florida swamp in January, the eight-page confession Brian Laundrie scrawled in a notebook after he killed his girlfriend Gabby Petito during a cross-country road trip last year is finally available to the public.

 Petito died of blunt-force trauma to the head and neck as well as manual strangulation, an autopsy showed.
 But, in a self-serving confession, the former “van life” influencer painted Petito’s murder as a way to take her “pain” away after she fell into a freezing creek in Wyoming and was left badly injured.